dutchaug/beginners-workshop/lesson02/README.md

 An activity usually is a full Android screen that a user sees or interacts with.
 The `onCreate` method you saw in the MainActivity in lesson 1 is what we call a _life cycle callback_ method and this gives you a hook where you can initialize your activity when the Android system decides it is time to show your activity to the user.
 The [Activity life cycle](http://developer.android.com/reference/android/app/Activity.html#ActivityLifecycle) is very important and deserves good understanding when you are planning to do more Android development after this workshop.

 ## The main activity launch intent filter
-Of course an app can contain many screens / activites through which the end user navigates.
-There is one activity that can be designated as the activity which is shown when the user clicks on your app icon from the launcher.
-When you install an Android app the Android system needs to know in which ways it can interact with your app.
-You can define all these hooks in the `AndroidManifest.xml` file which basically describes the interface between your app and the Android operating system.
+When the user selects your app icon from the Home screen, the system calls the `onCreate()` method for the Activity in your app that you've declared to be the "launcher" (or "main") activity.
+This is the activity that serves as the main entry point to your app's user interface.

+You can define which activity to use as the main activity in the Android manifest file, AndroidManifest.xml, which is at the root of your project directory.

+The main activity for your app must be declared in the manifest with an `<intent-filter>` that includes the MAIN action and LAUNCHER category.
+For example:

 ```xml
 <activity